DolevGabay/varonis/README.md

 # GitHub Repository Misconfigurations Categories

 ## Misconfiguration: Repository Visibility Set to Public
+- Below are five specific configurations that can have security impacts on users or repositories:

 - **Access Control**
   - Public repositories allow anyone to access the code, potentially exposing sensitive information or intellectual property.
 Proper access control ensures only authorized individuals can access the repository.